EzeOnoky/Project-Base-Learning-7/README.md

 show databases;
-use tooling;       => connecs you DIRECTLY to the tooling DB show tables;       => This will now have users select * from users;  => This shows the table that has been created for the tooling DB while i was still conected on the web sever
+use tooling;       => connecs you DIRECTLY to the tooling DB show tables;       => This will now have users select * from users;  => This shows the table that has been created using sql file - tooling-db.sql while i was conected to the web sever
 ```
 On mysql table on the DB Server, the user displyed, afer checking `select * from users;` is same as the user diplayed when i run `sudo vi tooling-db.sql` from my web server

 Try to  the reload the Web Server test page which was displayed after APache was install, if you get error - `Failed to connect to MySQL:Connectin refused` , this means there is connectivity, but MySQL is refusing the connection.
-To trouble this 1st check is MYSQL is running, systemctl status mysql.
-Next confirm if the require port numbers have been opened on your MYSQL server - try both `telnet  localhost 3306` & `telnet  localhost 33045` and see the outputs, next is to check the inbound rule on the DB Server.
+To troubleshoot this, 1st check if MYSQL is running,  `systemctl status mysql`    Next confirm if the require port numbers have been opened on your MYSQL server - try both  `telnet  localhost 3306`   & `telnet  localhost 33045`  and see the outputs, next is to check the inbound rule on the DB Server.
 I also ensured the binding address is set to 0.0.0.0

-I reloaded the test web page again using the web server Public IP, and the default username and password(admin/admin).
+I reloaded the test web page again using the web server Public IP, and made log on attempt using the default username and password(admin/admin).

 Now on the web server, i located the test web page currently displayed to my end users and renamed it